Burgerstein

 Turmeric

-In India and Southeast Asia, turmeric has been used therapeutically in traditional Chinese and Indian medicine for over 4000 years.
-The wide range of different galenic formulations and the often low bioavailability are repeatedly criticized.
+In India and Southeast Asia, turmeric has been used therapeutically in traditional Chinese and Indian medicine for over 4,000 years.
+The wide range of different galenic formulations and the often low bioavailability are repeatedly criticised.
 Read more here.

 read more